 Clean Your Patio and Deck

 Late summer is the perfect time to clean your patio and deck.
 Spray your patio/deck with a garden hose.
 Then, use a backpack pump sprayer to mix a combination of wood cleaner and water.
 Use a one-to-one ratio of the cleaner and water.
 Spray the cleaner all over the deck, and wait 15 minutes.
 Use a brush with bristles to remove dirt.
 Then rinse the deck your garden hose again.
 If you are concerned about algae build-up, use a borate mixture with water to treat.
 In late summer is a good time to re varnish the patio to, if you think it could use it.
+Remember to do dryer vent cleaning every year to remove any bugs coming in from outside.

 The pests or insects in a lawn can still show up in the late summer, so now is a good time to look for any dead spots or damaged grass areas.
 If you have any dead areas in your lawn, it may be a good time to talk with Complete Treatment Systems to do damage control for bugs in your lawn.